metno/emep-ctm/Subrun.rst

     :caption: Define a mask example
     :linenos:

-    EmisMask(1)%filename = '/mypath/myfile.nc' !name of the netcdf file to read from EmisMask(1)%cdfname  = 'London_PM'  !name of the variable to read from the file EmisMask(1)%ID       = 'LONDON'  !the name you give to that mask EmisMask(1)%threshold = 1.0E-10 !the mask is set at any point larger than the threshold EmisMask(1)%threshold_max = 100 ! ... and smaller than the threshold_max value (default 1E60)
+    EmisMask(1)%filename = '/mypath/myfile.nc', !name of the netcdf file to read from EmisMask(1)%cdfname  = 'London_PM',  !name of the variable to read from the file EmisMask(1)%ID       = 'LONDON',  !the name you give to that mask EmisMask(1)%threshold = 1.0E-10, !the mask is set at any point larger than the threshold EmisMask(1)%threshold_max = 100, ! ... and smaller than the threshold_max value (default 1E60)